 Betting odds and wagers are crucial to sports betting.
 We have already covered odds in this article.
 So read the four types of simple wagers carefully in sports betting:

 - Moneyline bets– You line bet on the team that you think will win.
 If that team wins, you win profits.
 You are paid as per the betting odds and your stake.
 If that team doesn’t win, you lose your wager.
 This type of bet is also known as a winning bet or Moneyline.

 - The point spread– Point spread is wagering on a team’s victory margin, which has been covered in the article.

 - Totals- The simplest type of bet.
 Here, you bet on whether a game’s calculations will be more or lesser than what the sportsbook has predicted.
 The sportsbook predicts the total, usually by adding each team’s predicted scores and the bettors bet on that prediction.
 Betting on totals can be done on any statistics of a game.
 It is also known as Over-Under in sports line betting.

 Why Do Betting Lines Change?

-Betting lines keep changing until the game concludes.
+Betting lines keep changing until the play concludes.
 The betting lines attempt to figure out and speculate on the outcome of a game and specific conditions.
-The betting lines cannot be static as the goal of the lines is to get an equal number of bettors on both sides.
+The line betting cannot be static as the goal is to get an equal number of bettors on both sides.

 Moreover, scores can change, players might be injured, or the weather may change.
 These things are taken into consideration, and betting line values are adjusted accordingly.
 The odds-provider should try to make the wagers as fair as possible.